SDM002/Case-Study-Grocery-Supermarket-using-MYSQL-/README.md

 different Ingredients description, different Nutrition information, different storage Instruction.
 Therefore, this type of project lends itself to the sue of NoSQL system, especially a document store system such as MongoDB.
-Task T1: Database / record Development (15 marks)
+Task T1: Database / record Development
 Create a NoSQL, (MongoDB) database that will store products and their corresponding details.
 You can generate random products and their details using any free online data generating platform or you create your own.
 You will require to a